thsu93/2D-Game/README.md

 * Give options for customization of character moveset
 * Reward progression in game with new or improved attacks

+Completion
+* Entity State Machine: 90% - Counterhit states may need some tweaking, otherwise all likely states should be present
+* Combat System: 70% - Re-evaluate the knockback system, damage scaling.
+* Time-slow Mechanic: 80% - Visual effect on activation.
+Clearer indication of duration remaining?
+* Artwork: 10% - Find artist

 Please note that this game will not compile; sprites have not been included in the Github repo due to size constraints and copyright concerns.